Monday, 28 October 2024

 The very short but memorable opener Smile is even better and could've been a part player on Screamedelica itself, but the rest of the album strives for a more direct pop distortion.
 Signed DC could've been a far earlier Primal's track.
 Another very short gem of a tune.
 The album lacks truly catchy hooks and the shuffly drums are at odds with their less linear approach.
 Making it sound a little uncohesive.
 Unsurprisingly, once it failed to sell, the label dropped them.

 Adventures in Stereo formed out of the fall-out and were initially a sample based project.
-Former manager Simon Dine supplied the loops to give Boyle's vocal, less space, which achieved a sugary quality.
+Former manager Simon Dine supplied the loops to give Judith Boyle's vocal, less space, which achieved a sugary quality.
 However, their output was patchy.
 When We Go Back really hits the spot and sounds not unlike like the 60s girl group miniature, they were striving to achieve, but other songs were disappointing and sounded straight-jacketed by the concept.
 Their b-side version of Nobody's Scared sounds like Saint Etienne on a budget, but is even more charming for it.

 Despite being the victim of misfortune, his musical story ends on a high.
 Abandoning the sample only idea, following Dine's departure, the stripped back 2000 album Monomania is great with Beattie distilling all he has learned into wonderfully short warm and woozy numbers that channel Pet Sounds, really bringing the best out of an angelic sounding Boyle.
 We Will Stand sets a high bench mark but miraculously the quality persists throughout.
 It's definitely a future classic and a great way to bow out.

-It's not without irony that Gillespie, by unearthing superior versions of Give Out..., and Sonic Flower Groove, calls into question Alan McGee's taste, has also tarnished his own legacy through a sheer lack of generosity.
+It's not without irony that Gillespie and Innes, after generously unearthing superior versions of Give Out..., and Sonic Flower Groove, then tarnished their own legacy through sheer greed.
 Downgrading former band mates and making them less than peripheral characters in the story.
+A story that would read better with everyone, part of the socialist utopia they painted when on E.

-A story that would read better with everyone, part of a socialist utopia he painted when he was on E. At least Beattie knew that was all complete bollocks from firsthand experience, preferring instead to make some sweet music with his girlfriend.
+At least Beattie knew that was all complete bollocks from firsthand experience, preferring instead to make some sweet music with his girlfriend.
 A sensible man.

-Friday 11 October 2024
+Friday, 11 October 2024

 BEATS OF LOVE